McDonnellSean/McDonnellSean/README.md

-## Hi, thanks for stopping by!
-I'm Sean McDonnell
+## Hi I'm Sean McDonnell, thanks for stopping by!
 I am a passionate data enthusiast fueled by curiosity and a commitment to excellence.
 Feel free checking out some of my work and contact me if you'd like to connect!
 <!--
 **McDonnellSean/McDonnellSean** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.